 There are approximately 67 ha of seagrass beds in Portsmouth Harbour, which are found mainly in the north-west of the harbour.
 These beds include both Zostera marina (found on the low shore) and Zostera noltii (on the upper to mid shore).
 The seagrass beds are amongst the most extensive in Britain and are an important food source for dark-bellied brent goose.
 The saltmarsh areas are mainly comprised of cordgrass (Spartina) swards and provide feeding and roosting areas for overwintering birds.

 On the Isle of Wight, the RSPB’s Brading Marshes Reserve covers most of the beautiful valley of the lower River Yar running from the village of Brading to the sea at Bembridge Harbour.
 The extensive series of footpaths around the site provide the chance to see a wide range of birds including buzzards, little egrets and green woodpeckers.
-However it is also home to a variety of other wildlife including butterflies such as meadow browns, marbled whites and common blues; dragonflies and the endangered red squirrel.
+In 2012, Natural Enterprise was commissioned by the Isle of Wight Council to bring together, into one database, the available published survey information on the numbers and locations of selected winter birds feeding at low tide on Ryde Sands SSSI.
+The purpose of this work is to aid the identification and delivery of mitigation requirements for the European and equivalent Ramsar site within the Ryde Area Action Plan.
+A second report provided an Assessment of the Recreational Impacts on the European Sites of the River Medina and Ryde Sands with Recommendations for Mitigation.

 All this richness combines to make the Solent one of the most important places for wetland birds in Europe, protected under international law, and a delight for visitors.
 For more information please visit the websites of the RSPB, Wetland Bird Survey and the Hampshire Ornithological Society.